ckaestne/seai/lectures/14_human_ai/human_ai.md

 >“So, this week, I realized that I don't use my IA nearly as much as I thought I did.
 I do use it often.
 However it's very much normally the same like five things over and over again."

-* User settles on a suboptimal mental model & fails to benefit from the full capabilities of AI.
+* User settles on a suboptimal mental model & fails to benefit from the full capabilities of AI

 <!-- references -->